1. Q: What is the application procedure?

 1. Q: I currently hold an Ohio registration.
 What is the CPE requirement in order to obtain the Ohio permit?

-A: The reentry requirement is 120 credits, earned in the 3 years preceding application for the Ohio permit.
-Once you reenter permit status, your CPE requirement at your renewal date is 120 CPE credits in the 3-year reporting period preceding the renewal date (usually November 1-October 31).
-You may thus count some (or all) of the reentry CPE twice-once for reentry and once when you renew your Ohio permit.
+A: The reentry requirement is 120 credits earned in the 36 months preceding application for the Ohio permit.
+Once an Ohio permit has been issued, the CPE requirement at renewal is 120 CPE credits earned in the 3-year reporting period preceding the renewal date.
+Thus, some (or all) reentry CPE may be used twice - once to return to permit status and again when the permit is renewed.

 2. Q: Must a licensee send course materials or certificates of completion to the board after each CPE program?

-3. Q: What is a CEU, and how does it compare to CPE credits?
+3. Q: What is a continuing education unit (CEU), and how does it compare to CPE credits?

-4. Q: May the same CPE program be taken or taught more than once in a three-year reporting period?
+4. Q: May the same CPE program be taken more than once in a three-year reporting period?

-A: No. We will accept CPE credits from unregistered sponsors.
+A: No. The Board may accept CPE credits from unregistered sponsors.
 Remember to keep all documentation that supports the CPE course for verification purposes.

 A: Yes, per rule 4701-15-11.

-A: A request for an extension of time beyond December 31 to complete CPE requirements is normally granted for health reasons or similar adverse circumstances and must be approved by the Board.
+A: A written request for an extension of time beyond the December 31stdeadline must be made in writing to the Executive Director.
+Requests are normally granted for health reasons or similar adverse circumstances.

-3 credits in professional standards and responsibilities (PSR) are required of all licensees.
-The PSR requirement may be fulfilled by taking courses in the following three subject areas: (1) accountancy laws and rules, (2) professional accounting ethics, and (3) ethical philosophy.
+Three credits in professional standards and responsibilities (PSR) are required of all licensees.
+The PSR requirement may be fulfilled by taking courses in the following three subject areas: (1) accountancy laws and rules, (2) professional accounting ethics, and (3) ethical philosophy. http://acc.ohio.gov/CPE/PSR.aspx

 1. Q: What is the recommended length of time a sponsor should retain records?